 A patent disclosure should show one of “ordinary skill in the art” (average skill in the relevant industry), how to make the invention.

-A patent is not intended to be a bullet-proof vest that can protect an invention against all competitors.
+A patent is not intended to be a bulletproof vest that can protect an invention against all competitors.
 The U.S. Government does not enforce patents, and there are no “federal patent police”.
 In other words, having a patent is not a guarantee that competitors will not steal your idea or knockoff your product.
 Patents are merely one weapon in a much larger battleground of the marketplace, but more on that later.
-Stay tuned.
+Stay tuned for a discussion on copyright.